NurhatMentes/.NetBackendRetraining1/README.md

 # .Net 8 - Backend (N-layer) with Angular UI

-This project serves as a recall and skill-testing exercise after a year-long break from software development.
+**This project serves as a recall and skill-testing exercise after a year-long break from software development**.

 It implements a multi-layered enterprise software architecture, adhering to SOLID principles.
 The backend is built with .Net 8, and the UI is developed using Angular.
 This project utilizes Microsoft's **Northwind** database, demonstrating real-world scenarios in data management and business logic implementation.

 [![SOLID Principles](https://img.shields.io/badge/SOLID-Compliant-green)](https://en.wikipedia.org/wiki/SOLID)